Get

 boston terrier dog at clinic with owner

-Let’s get real—real gross, that is.
-Parasitic worms are disgusting, and no one wants to ever have to deal with them.
+Parasitic worms are disgusting, and no one wants ever to have to deal with them.
 But sadly, most dogs and cats have worms at a young age.
 And yes, they can pass the worms on to their humans.
 This is called a zoonotic infection, meaning it can pass from animals to humans.

-The most common transferable worms worldwide are roundworms, hookworms, and whipworms.
-If you want to learn more information about how these worms affect humans, keep reading.
+Roundworms, hookworms, and whipworms are the most common transferable worms worldwide.
+Keep reading to learn more about how these worms affect humans.

 How Do Dogs Get Worms?

-The cycle continues as infested pets defecate the eggs onto soil or the floor.
+The cycle continues as infested pets defecate the eggs onto the soil or the floor.
 Animals that ingest the polluted soil or feces will then become infested, and the process starts again.
-This is a simple version of the process.
-Some parasites need a third animal or intermediate host to develop from eggs to larvae, but the main idea here is that ultimately, another dog will get infested.
+This is a simplified version of the process.
+Some parasites need a third animal or intermediate host to develop from eggs to larvae, but the main idea here is that, ultimately, another dog will get infested.
+If you suspect your dog has worms, we recommend reaching out to our vet for advice.

 How Worms Are Transferred From Dogs to Humans

-Obviously, you are not eating dirt or dog poop, so how do humans become infested?
+Obviously, you are not eating dirt or dog poop, so how do humans become infected?

 More often than not, humans contract worms in less obvious ways, such as: